HorusSoftwareUY/Xamarin.Forms.Skeleton/README.md

 # Xamarin.Forms.Skeleton
 <img src="https://raw.githubusercontent.com/HorusSoftwareUY/Xamarin.Forms.Skeleton/master/icon.png" width="128">

-The latest trend on loading approaches for Xamarin Forms apps.
+The latest trend for loading approaches in Xamarin Forms apps.
 Skeleton can be easily implemented on each view contained in your Xaml.

 ## Sample